Cron

 view.xml

-The contents of this form are displayed when the Cron plugin is being created.
+The contents of this form are displayed when the cron plugin is being created.

 For instance, consider a plugin requiring information from the user such as:

-• Plugin execution period
+• The execution period of the plugin.

-• Ubidots token
+• An Ubidots token.

-Said form might look like this:
+Said form could look like this:

-The developer can create a form displaying those fields by using the view.xml as shown below:
+The developer can create a form displaying those fields by using the view.xml, as shown below:

 <form name="formName">